Top Gun House

-The Top Gun House, formerly known as the Graves House, is a historic landmark in Oceanside, California known for being the location in a scene in the 1986 action drama film Top Gun, starring Tom Cruise.
+The Top Gun House, formerly known as the Graves House, is a historic landmark in Oceanside, California known for being in a scene in the 1986 action drama film Top Gun, starring Tom Cruise.
 It was built in 1888 and utilizes Folk Victorian styles, being one of the earliest surviving examples of it in San Diego County.
 As of 2023, it is in possession of the Mission Pacific Hotel and contains a pie shop.